Heumann Education advisory Council

 • Donna, a white woman with shoulder length brown hair wearing a black sleeveless top and smiling at the camera against a blurred background.

-Donna Meltzer (she/her)
+Donna Meltzer (she/her), Co-Chair

 In 2024, Donna Meltzer took over as CEO of Brain Injury Services: empowering adults, teens, and children impacted by brain injury.
 Prior to this role, she was CEO for 11 years of the National Association of Councils on Developmental Disabilities, promoting independence, productivity, and integration of people with developmental disabilities.
 Earlier roles include Senior Director of Government Relations for the Epilepsy Foundation; Director of Legislative Affairs for the Association of University Centers on Disabilities; and working for the Honorable Tony Coelho (D-CA), “Father of the Americans with Disabilities Act.”